chsjr1996/natours-typescript-api/README.md

 ## Features

 - Manage users, tours, reviews and bookings
-  - Provide rest api and web site with pug templates
 - Use mongoDB for storage data, allowing awesome queries like geospatial
 - Use Routing Controllers and Typescript!

 ---